nidhishdb/notessite/AWS/AWS_fundamentals.md

 [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/) is an online resource to help you reduce costs, increase performance, and improve security by optimizing your AWS environment.
 Trusted Advisor provides real-time guidance to help you provision your resources by following our best practices.

+#### AWS Identity and Access Management (IAM):
+ AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
+Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.

+IAM is a feature of your AWS account offered at no additional charge.
+You will be charged only for use of other AWS services by your users.

+To get started using IAM, or if you have already registered with AWS, go to the AWS Management Console and get started with these IAM Best Practices.

+#### AWS Organizations
+AWS Organizations helps you centrally govern your environment as you grow and scale your workloads on AWS.
+Whether you are a growing startup or a large enterprise, Organizations helps you to centrally manage billing; control access, compliance, and security; and share resources across your AWS accounts.
+More information on AWS Organizations can be found at: https://aws.amazon.com/organizations/